 You can also add 1 year to your subscription term beforehand here so you don’t have to worry about it.
 (This will add 1 year after the point it is set to expire, so the new expiry date will become September 1st, 2019 if it’s set to expire September 1st, 2018).

 Game development will move to an official release for each major product every 3 months or so.
 This is an estimate.
-So on a subscription, you can expect 4 official updates (following a minor-major-minor-major release pattern) per year per product.
-The goals for upcoming releases will be stated clearly on the web-site for next release here, but these will be only goals, and subject to revision.
-They simply give both the development team and customers an idea of what to expect and focus on.
+So on a subscription, you can expect 4 official updates per year per product.
+The goals for upcoming releases will be stated clearly on the web-site, but these are goals and subject to revision.

 Anthony Burgoyne, Lead Designer, 270soft